-The undersigned, as authorized by the (name of electric, water, or sewer utility) hereby approves the within plat for the recording of same in the Probate Office of Baldwin County, Alabama, thisday of,20 . (authorized signature) CERTIFICATE OF APPROVAL BY THE COUNTY ENGINEER The undersigned, as County Engineer of Baldwin County, Alabama, hereby approves the within plat for the recording of same in the Probate Office of Baldwin County, Alabama, this the day of, 20 County Engineer CERTIFICATE OF APPROVAL BY THE BALDWIN COUNTY PLANNING AND ZONING COMMISSION The undersigned, as of Baldwin County Planning and Zoning Commission, hereby certifies that, at its meeting of, the Baldwin County Planning and Zoning Commission approved the within plat for the recording of the same in the Probate Office of Baldwin County, Alabama, this the day of, 20 Baldwin County Planning and Zoning Commission By: Its: CERTIFICATE OF APPROVAL BY THE BALDWIN COUNTY HEALTH DEPARTMENT The lot(s) on this plat are subject to approval or deletion by the Baldwin County Health Department.
+The undersigned, as authorized by the (name of electric, water, or sewer utility) hereby approves the within plat for the recording of same in the Probate Office of Baldwin County, Alabama, thisday of,20 . (authorized signature) (authorized signature) CERTIFICATE OF APPROVAL BY THE COUNTY ENGINEER The undersigned, as County Engineer of Baldwin County, Alabama, hereby approves the within plat for the recording of same in the Probate Office of Baldwin County, Alabama, this the day of, 20 County Engineer CERTIFICATE OF APPROVAL BY THE BALDWIN COUNTY PLANNING AND ZONING COMMISSION DALDWIN COUNTY PLANNING AND ZOMING COMMISSION The undersigned, as of Baldwin County Planning and Zoning Commission, hereby certifies that, at its meeting of, the Baldwin County Planning and Zoning Commission approved the within plat for the recording of the same in the Probate Office of Baldwin County, Alabama, this theday of, 20 , Baldwin County Planning and Zoning Commission By: Its: CERTIFICATE OF APPROVAL BY THE BALDWIN COUNTY HEALTH DEPARTMENT The lot(s) on this plat are subject to approval or deletion by the Baldwin County Health Department.
 The approvals may contain certain conditions pertaining to the onsite wastewater treatment system(s) that could restrict the use of the lot(s) or obligate owners to special maintenance and reporting requirements.
 These conditions are on file with the said health department and are made a part of this plat as if set out hereon.
-Signed this theday of Authorized Signature Or The lot(s) on this plat meet the allowed exemptions to the Large-Flow Development Rules as provided in 420-3-117 of the Onsite Sewage Treatment and Disposal Regulations, and the herein plat is approved for recording, this theday of The signature affixed hereon does not imply an approval for any existing or future onsite sewage treatment system.
+Signed this theday of, 20 And and a Company Authorized Signature Or The lot(s) on this plat meet the allowed exemptions to the Large-Flow Development Rules as provided in 420-3-117 of the Onsite Sewage Treatment and Disposal Regulations, and the herein plat is approved for recording, this theday of20 The signature affixed hereor does not imply an approval for any existing or future onsite sewage treatment system.